auchenberg/kenneth.io/source/_posts/2014-12-28-taking-chrome-devtools-outside-the-browser.md

 ### Chrome DevTools is close to a functional editor.
 Chrome DevTools is pretty damn close to be a fully featured editor.
 I've been [quite vocal](https://kenneth.io/blog/2013/05/21/our-web-development-workflow-is-completely-broken/) about this in the past, as I still think DevTools should be something **different** than a editor, but in the perspective of separating DevTools from the browser, we could easily make the editor part of DevTools much more prominent.

-With a relatively few UI changes, as DevTools already have functionality to read the filesystem via it's much hidden Workspaces feature, we could turn DevTools into something like a basic version of [Brackets](brackets.io).
-It's straigtforward to do.
+With a relatively few UI changes, as DevTools already have functionality to read the filesystem via it's much hidden [Workspaces feature](https://developer.chrome.com/devtools/docs/workspaces), we could easily turn DevTools into something like a basic version of [Brackets](brackets.io).
+It's straigtforward.

 ### Browser independence.
 Another perspective of seperating DevTools from the browser is the independence of one specific browser.
-If Chrome DevTools wasn't bundled together with Chrome, but something you installed seperately, we wouldn't have the bias that DevTools only should work with the browser it came bundled with.
+If Chrome DevTools wasn't bundled together with Chrome, but something you installed seperately, we wouldn't have the bias of DevTools only working with the browser it came bundled with.

 Why are DevTools still bundled with the browsers?
 What if clicking "inspect element" simply started an external DevTools app?